Shift3/standards-and-practices/README.md

 Using Chocolatey has several advantages:
 1. You can install most of the software you need just by running a single script.
-2. You can update all of this software later; by running `choco upgrade all`; as Administrator.
+2. You can update all of this software later by running `choco upgrade all` as Administrator.
 3. Chocolatey will automatically skip installing browser toolbars and junk like that.

 #### Account Setup